opencontrol/freedonia-compliance/README.md

 The certification of `FRedRAMP-Low` requires all the above controls except for XX-1.

-The standards and certifications are housed in a repository for easier re-use at [https://github.com/opencontrol/freedonia-frist](https://github.com/opencontrol/freedonia-frist).
+The standards and certifications are included in this repository, but also housed in a separate repository for easier re-use at [https://github.com/opencontrol/freedonia-frist](https://github.com/opencontrol/freedonia-frist).

 ### The Information System